-Learn why Bulgarian media rarely asks questions in press conferences, why the latest Heineken beer and Pampers campaigns used Facebook as a main communication channel and why the high acceptance of new communication channels causes problems in the use of the local language in our global PR series featuring Bulgarian PR expert Gergany Vassileva this week.*
+Learn why Bulgarian media rarely asks questions in press conferences, why the latest Heineken beer and Pampers campaigns used Facebook as a main communication channel and why the high acceptance of new communication channels causes problems in the use of the local language in our global PR interview series featuring Bulgarian PR expert Gergany Vassileva this week.*

 * The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.

 1. What is the latest trend (change) in PR you have identified in your region?

 Gergana Vassileva: First we need to mention that PR is relatively new in Bulgaria in comparison with the countries from Western Europe and the States.
 During the communist times there was only propaganda.
 When we established our public relations company some 13 years ago, it was very difficult to explain to the clients what PR was and why they needed it.
 At the moment the public relations discipline is like a fashion – everyone knows everything about PR and is doing PR.

 PR trends in Bulgaria are no different from the other counties in Europe.
 Digital PR is getting bigger and bigger.
 Social media is booming!
 Interesting fact is that there are 2 million Bulgarians on Facebook!
 Which is almost 2 times more that the Romanians on Facebook (Note: The population of Romania is 19 million – Bulgarians are only 7 million).Cause-related PR campaigns are also increasing and more companies want to get involved in social issues.
 Green energy PR also has a potential.

 2. How does your agency react / handle / embrace this?